Your search did not match any results.

 Our internet API uses the Oracle Identity service.
 Oracle Identity Service provides convenient way to authenticate users and authorize an access to such APIs from both browser (Username/password) and code (API Key).

-OSS is secure by default - User data is encrypted both at rest and in motion.
+OCI Streaming is secure by default - User data is encrypted both at rest and in motion.
 Only the account and data stream owners have access to the stream resources they create.
-OSS supports user authentication to control access to data.
+OCI Streaming supports user authentication to control access to data.
 You can use Oracle Cloud Infrastructure IAM policies to selectively grant permissions to users and groups of users.
-You can securely put and get your data from OSS through SSL endpoints using the HTTPS protocol.
+You can securely put and get your data from OCI Streaming through SSL endpoints using the HTTPS protocol.

 You own the data you emit; you can encrypt your data before sending it to OSS.

 Ingestion (your producer - Streaming gateway): Data encrypted in motion due to SSL (HTTPS).

 Inside of streaming service: On the gateway SSL gets terminated, data is encrypted upon arriving with per-stream AES-128 key, and is sent to the storage layer for persistence.